-How to Calculate IIT JEE Main Percentile Score?
+How to Calculate JEE Mains Percentile !
+Check Important Points Here

-JEE Main Percentile Score 2021: The NTA conducts the JEE paper every year.
-The JEE main paper 2021 first session was conducted in the month of January, once the students get free from the burden of paper then the first and the foremost thing the students think about is How to calculate JEE Main 2021 Percentile score?
+JEE Mains Percentile Score: The NTA conducts the JEE paper every year.
+The first and the foremost thing the students think about is How to calculate JEE Main Percentile score?
 The NTA declares the rank of the JEE main paper.
 The students are given two opportunities to appear for the JEE main paper.
-The paper is held twice, firstly in the month of January and secondly in the month of April.
 The better score of the student is considered to check the percentile.

-Calculate the JEE Main 2021 Percentile-what is the meaning of the JEE main percentile score?
+Calculate JEE Mains Percentile-what is the meaning of the JEE main percentile score?

 Percentile Score of a Candidate = 100 x (Number of candidates who secured a raw score (or actual score) EQUAL TO OR LESS than the candidate) / (Total number of candidates who appeared in that session).

-Important points to know about JEE Percentile Score
+Important points to know about JEE Mains Percentile Score